Exploring Tectonic Motions with GPS

 - Particularly if you have younger learners, it might help to demonstrate the measuring of one of the vectors and converting that to mm/yr of real motion in that spot.

 - A possible extension would be to visit a nearby Network of the Americas (NOTA) GPS station.
 Check the NOTA website for the location map.
 There are over 1100 stations!
-One might be near your school.
+One might be near you.

 Note: when installed, most of these stations were part of different GPS networks that have since been combined into NOTA.
-For instance you might still see references to the earlier Plate Boundary Observatory (PBO) network.
+For instance you might still see references to the earlier Plate Boundary Observatory (PBO) network, which was just in the USA.

 Formative assessment of student understanding can be gathered from classroom observation and discussions with individuals or small groups.